-A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the period ended July 31, 2013 and have not been applied in preparing these financial statements.
-The Company is currently considering the possible effects of the new and revised standards which will be effective to the Company's financial statements for the year ending October 31, 2014 or later:
+A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the year ended October 31, 2013 and have not been applied in preparing these financial statements.
+The Company does not expect there to be any changes as a result of the new and revised standards which will be effective to the Company's financial statements for the year ending October 31, 2014 or later:

-- a) IFRS 7 Financial Instruments: Disclosures applied to offsetting financial assets and financial liabilities in accordance with IAS 32.
+a) IFRS 7 - Financial Instruments: Disclosures applied to offsetting financial assets and financial liabilities in accordance with IAS 32.
 It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on its financial statements from the adoption of this standard. - b) IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
+The Company does not expect any effect on its financial statements from the adoption of this standard.

+- b) IFRS 9 Financial Instruments: Classification and Measurement applies to classification and measurement of financial assets and liabilities as defined in IAS 39.
 It is effective for annual periods beginning on or after January 1, 2015 with early adoption permitted.
 The Company does not expect any effect on its financial statements from the adoption of this standard. - c) IFRS 13 Fair Value Measurement is a comprehensive standard that defines fair value, requires disclosure about fair value measurement and provides a framework for measuring fair value when it is required or permitted within the IFRS standards.
 It is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-The Company does not expect any effect on the Company's financial statements.
 The Company does not expect any effect on its financial statements from the adoption of this standard. - d) IAS 32 Financial Instruments: Presentation amendment provides clarification on the application of offsetting rules.
 The amendments are effective for annual periods beginning on or after January 1, 2014.
 The Company does not expect any effect on its financial statements from the adoption of this standard.